Page configuration

 - 3Set additional attributes for the resource

-- 4Add multiple resources by clicking Add external resource
+- 4Add multiple resources by clicking Add element to `<head>`

 When adding custom fonts or other resources, consider the impact on page load time.
-Each additional asset increases loading time and may affect user experience.
+Each additional asset increases loading time and may affect page speed and user experience.